 1 cup light corn syrup

 red food coloring (optional)

 1/3 cup powdered sugar

-Turn your mixture (with the gelatin water) on low.
-If your mixer can with a splash gaurd here's a good time to use it. :) Carefully pour the hot sugar mixture into the mixer while it's running.
+Turn your mixer (with the gelatin water) on low.
+If your mixer came with a splash guard, here's a good time to use it. 🙂 Carefully pour the hot sugar mixture into the mixer while it's running.
 Pour in the peppermint extract.
 Now turn the speed up to medium/high and beat for about 6 minutes until the batter looks white and fluffy, like marshmallow cream.
-In an 8x8 square pan spray on a thin coat of non stick cooking spray, then sprinkle generously with powdered sugar.
-Add a couple of drops of red food coloring if using.
+In an 8×8 square pan, spray a thin coat of nonstick cooking spray, then sprinkle generously with powdered sugar.
+Add a couple drops of red food coloring if using.
 Pour a thin layer of marshmallow cream over the bottom of the pan.
 Use the edge of a knife to swirl the food coloring around.
-Pour on the remaining marshmallow cream, add a couple more dots of red food coloring and use your knife to swirl again over the top.
+Pour the remaining marshmallow cream in, add a couple more dots of red food coloring and use your knife to swirl again over the top.
 Now sprinkle on some powdered sugar, cover and allow to set overnight.

-The next day plop the marshmallows out onto a cutting board.
+The next day, plop the marshmallows out onto a cutting board.
 Use a pizza cutter to slice into squares.
-Store in an airtight container for up to two weeks.These are truly delicous, so I highly recommend giving them a try.
-Also, if any of you know a good resource for finding a vegan friendly alternative to gelatin I'd love to hear it.
-I've been wanting to give vegan marshmallows a try sometime. :) Enjoy! xo.
+Store in an airtight container for up to two weeks.These are truly delicious, so I highly recommend giving them a try.
+Also, if any of you know a good resource for finding a vegan-friendly alternative to gelatin, I'd love to hear it.
+I've been wanting to give vegan marshmallows a try for some time now. 🙂 Enjoy! xo.
 Emma

 Credits // Author and Photography by: Emma Chapman